17 Buzzy Novels About Bees

 Book Summary

-Beckett is a beekeeper alongside her father, but then his unexpected death causes more trauma than expected because of a clause in his trust.
+Beckett has been a beekeeper alongside her father, but his unexpected death caused more trauma than expected because of a clause in his trust.
 There is now a new part owner in her apiary, a woman she’s never even heard of.
 And this new owner wants to sell the land they have worked so hard to build.
 Why would her father do this to her?

 Callie is shocked to be named in the trust of a man she’s never heard of.
 The timing is helpful because she has a new business, and her mother has reappeared in her life and wants money so she can finally enter rehab.
 If the property she inherited is sold, it will solve all her problems.